nfitbh72/bricks/docs/myplan.md

 - [] new special bricks
     - [X] Multi-ball
-    - [] 15 second piercing
+    - [] piercing until end of level
     - [] make explosive brick much more damaging and wider
 - [X] more upgrades
     - [X] super stats
     - [X] multi-ball
     - [X] super stats should also increase ball damage by 1 for each upgrade
-- [] move the damage above the block to a horizontal position where the damage was taken, e.g. if 2 lasers hit the same block, show 2 damage values above the brick
+- [X] move the damage above the block to a horizontal position where the damage was taken, e.g. if 2 lasers hit the same block, show 2 damage values above the brick
 - [X] 0.0 brick health should destroy brick
 - [X] Final boss spawned blocks do not damage bat (the thrown bricks do damage bat as expected)
-- [?]
-Greyed out ball should reset to normal ball if it hits the edge or top of the screen (as well as the other current resets)
+- [X] Greyed out ball should reset to normal ball if it hits the edge or top of the screen (as well as the other current resets)
 - [] Quit buttons no longer work
 - [X] achievements screen should implement a scroll pane
 - [X] Add a tutorial screen on level 1 start with gameplay instructions and OK button